Supported data stores

 In-memory

 The in-memory data store is a simple data store that stores data in memory.
 This data store is useful for testing purposes.
-It is the default data store for bal persist.
-Therefore, you do not need to explicitly specify the data store when you are using it.

 Supported Ballerina types